-- Design Research Methods and Critical Practice (20 credits)
+Design Research Methods and Critical Practice (40 credits)

 Spring, Term 2

-- Design Leadership and Culture (20 credits)
+Design Leadership (20 credits)

-- Collaborative Unit (20 credits)
+Collaborative Unit (20 credits)

-This is a group based unit and may involve a live brief, external and or internal collaborators from the creative industries, cultural sector, public sector or commercial sector.
+This is a group-based unit and may involve working a live brief along with external and or internal collaborators from the creative industries, cultural sector, public sector or commercial sector.

 Summer, Term 3

-- Global Design Futures (20 credits)
+Global Design Futures (20 credits)

 In the Summer Term, you'll consider how design management can bring about transformation within a global context.

-You'll take the knowledge, skills and experience from the units studied to date on the course and bring these together in the production of a proposal for your self-directed major project that you will submit mid way through the Summer Term.
+You'll take the knowledge, skills and experience from units studied to date on the course and bring these together in the production of a proposal for your self-directed Major Project that you will submit mid-way through the Summer Term.

 Autumn, Term 4